ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 Previously we show how we can get rid of *child2* by patching key points in *child1* and executing an infinite loop that will allow us to attach a debugger to it.
 Having such access to *child1* will allow us to easily grab the values we want from `pivot_root` and `mlockall`.

-To star, execute the patched binary file:
+To start, execute the patched binary file:

 ```bash
 $ ./break_patched